jaraco/jaraco.mongodb/README.rst

   being synced.

 * ability to "rename" dbs/collections on fly, i.e. destination namespaces can differ from the original ones.
+This feature

-* works on mongodb 1.8.x, 2.0.x, and 2.2.x.
-Official utility only supports
-  version 2.2.x and higher.
+* works on mongodb 1.8 and later.
+Official utility only supports version 2.2.x and higher.

 * save last processed timestamp to file, resume from saved point later.

-* at the time of writing (2.2.0), official ``mongooplog`` suffers from bug that limits its usage with replica sets (https://jira.mongodb.org/browse/SERVER-6915)

 .. _official mongooplog utility: http://docs.mongodb.org/manual/reference/mongooplog/